Here’s why the Mariners should extend the contracts of GM Jerry Dipoto and manager Scott Servais

 Yet rebuilds aren’t linear.
 Invariably, they take a “three steps forward and two steps back” track.
 Dipoto has built a farm system of tremendous depth that should start reaping increasing results in the coming years.
 Already, Logan Gilbert looks like a top-of-the-rotation starter, and Cal Raleigh has shown enough flashes to give hope that he’ll be a plus catcher.
 Rodriguez will reach the majors next year, with hopes of a stream of top-flight pitching prospects like George Kirby, Emerson Hancock and others to follow.

 Meanwhile, the Mariners are still winning in 2021 while waiting for the youngsters to arrive and click.
-Dipoto, an inveterate wheeler and dealer, hasn’t hit with all his trades and signings, but there is enough of a core there that he has brought in — the likes of J.P.
+Dipoto, an inveterate wheeler and dealer, hasn’t hit with all his trades and signings, but there is enough of a core that he has brought in — the likes of J.P.
 Crawford, Ty France, Mitch Haniger, Chris Flexen, Yusei Kikuchi — to sustain things.
 And he managed to construct a lockdown bullpen out of the island of misfit relievers — Kendall Graveman, Paul Sewald, J.T.
 Chargois, Drew Steckenrider and Anthony Misiewicz, most prominently — who were all plucked out of relative obscurity.

 Now as the trade deadline approaches, Dipoto is furiously trying to fill in some gaping holes for the stretch drive.
 The Mariners desperately need a fifth starting pitcher after injuries systematically wiped out their depth.
 And they need at least one productive bat, preferably right-handed and able to play second base or the outfield, to spark an offense that is overcoming its deficiencies by being the most clutch unit in MLB.